Comparison & Guides

 Being Too Rigid

 Ayurveda is a guide, not a prison.
-If you are Pitta-dominant but love a bit of spice, you do not need to eliminate it entirely.
+If you are Pitta-dominant but love a bit of spice, you don't need to eliminate it entirely.
 Reduce it, balance it with cooling foods, and pay attention to how you feel.

 Ignoring Your Own Experience

-Books and assessments provide a starting framework, but your body is the ultimate authority.
-If a recommended food does not agree with you, listen to your body.
+Books and assessments give you a starting framework, but your body is the ultimate authority.
+If a recommended food doesn't agree with you, listen.

 Instead: Track how you feel after meals, sleep patterns, and energy levels.
 Adjust based on results.